swhetzel/axis_and_allies/README.md

 # axis_and_allies
-Repository for simulations and other tools that I've created to help better understand the expected outcomes of certain decisions and actions in the Axis and Allies game series.
+Repository for tools that I've created to help understand the expected outcomes of player actions in the Axis and Allies game series.

 ## 1. `battle_of_the_bulge`
 Modules pertaining to the [Axis and Allies: Battle of the Bulge](https://boardgamegeek.com/boardgame/22457/axis-allies-battle-bulge) board game.
 Functionality runs through two main objects contained in separate modules.
 Main object is an attack simulator (`BoBAttackSimulator`) that calculates the probability of all possible outcomes given a single attack scenario (one hexagon attacking another).
 This object is leveraged by a helper object (`BoBAttackHelper`) to explore the outcomes of hypothetical scenarios and simulate through multiple attacks on a single defending hexagon.